KelvinHere/Yoga_Milestone_4/README.md

 #### Project Purpose

-The purpose of this app is to create a platform where students can learn yoga remotely and instructors can sell their lessons.
-Users will be able to find an instructor and lessons through the search and filtering options then view ratings on instructors and reviews/ratings on lessons.
+The purpose of this app is to create a platform where students can learn yoga remotely and instructors can create and sell lessons.
+Users will be able to find an instructor and lessons through search and filtering options, then view ratings on instructors and reviews/ratings on lessons.

 #### Wireframe Designs